 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

-- It is used to lower the chance of getting an infection in cancer patients who have had very bad bone marrow problems caused by chemo.
+- It is used to lower the chance of getting an infection in people with bone marrow problems caused by chemo.

-- It is used to raise the number of stem cells.
+- It is used to raise the number of white blood cells in certain patients.

 - Some people with sickle cell disease have had times where the sickle cell disease has gotten worse when taking this drug.
 Sometimes, this has been deadly.
 Talk with the doctor.

 If your child is pregnant or breast-feeding a baby: